 As an administrator, you have access to analytics and actionable insights, making it easy to optimize your image bank and increase your colleagues’ productivity.

 In the Searches view, you see a word cloud that utilizes text size and color to display search activity for your DAM to indicate how your content performs against the search words.

 In the Top Lists view, you can see your most- and least-used media files, documents and collections, as well as update their metadata.

 For a more in-depth look at how to best utilize Insights, please visit our Pickit Insights for Admins Guide.

 Now that you have content in your DAM, you can decide who gets access.
 Please note that only admins determine the sharing permissions and you can change these permissions at any time.

-For internal sharing permissions, we provide three different tiers: Don't share, To specific members, and To all members.
+For internal sharing permissions, we provide three different tiers: All users, Specific users, and Admins only.

 Admins only provides access to admins.
 You might opt in to use this setting while you are in the process of uploading content and adding metadata.
 No users will see content set to Don't Share on the web or in the add-in.

 We also allow you to share documents collections outside of your organization.
 Here we have three different options: External users, Allow members to invite external users to this collection, and Allow weblink.

 Share to external users prompts you to enter an email address for a person you'd like to provide collection access to.
 They'll receive an email from Pickit with the request to create a password to privately access the secure collection.

 Allow members to invite external users to this collection allows all users to follow the steps outlined in the External users section.
 This can only be activated by admins.

 Allow anonymous users to access this collection provides a public access weblink, so anyone who sees this link will be able to view the collections.

 Social Media icons appear as an option when sharing from the add-in.
 Click an icon to share a collection to Facebook, LinkedIn or Twitter.